Gamanashrama: Structure and Lakshana

 It is the 5th rāgam in the 9th chakra Brahma.
 The mnemonic name is Brahma-Ma.
 The mnemonic phrase is sa ra gu mi pa dhi nu.
 Its structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):

 The notes used in this scale are shadjam, shuddha rishabham, antara gandharam, prati madhyamam, panchamam, chathusruthi dhaivatham and kakali nishadham.
 As it is a melakarta rāgam, by definition it is a sampurna rāgam (has all seven notes in ascending and descending scale).
 It is the prati madhyamam equivalent of Suryakantam, which is the 17th melakarta.

-Janya rāgams

-Gamanashrama has a few janya rāgams (derived scales) associated with it, of which Hamsanandi and Poorvikalyani are popular.
-See List of janya rāgams for full list of rāgams associated with Gamanashrama.

-Compositions

-A few compositions set to Gamanashrama are: